simonbesnard1/gedidb/doc/index.rst

 **Version**: |version|

 **gediDB** is an open-source Python package designed to simplify working with GEDI L2A-B and L4A-C datasets, streamlining data analysis for efficient data exploration.
+It offers intuitive modules for processing, querying, and analyzing GEDI data stored in **tileDB databases**.

 .. grid:: 1 1 2 2
     :gutter: 2 3 4 4